SystemsGenetics/KINC.R/README.md

 ##Installation
 * Clone this repository.
-* Start R inside of the clonde directory
+* Start R inside of the cloned directory
-* load the devtools library:   library('devtools')
+* Load the devtools library:   library('devtools')
 * Install the package:   install()
-* Now you can use KINC.R by importing the library:  library('KINC.R')
+* Now you can use KINC.R in an new session of R by importing the library:  library('KINC.R')

 ## Examples
 While KINC has been written for gene co-expression networks, the RMT function can be used with any similarity matrix.
 The matrix must be in a data frame with at least three columns named: Source, Target and Similarity.
 The Source and Target columns indicate the edge in the network adn the Similarity contains the similarity score.
 The RMT() function will perform RMT analysis on a similarity matrix that it constructs from the network file.